Jack Hatton, US judo team member and Olympic hopeful, dead at 24

 "Jack made an indelible mark on all who had the pleasure of knowing him, and he will not be forgotten.
 We grieve with the entire USA Judo and international judo community during this tough time," USA Judo said, adding that it's providing grief counseling for those affected by Hattan's death.

-A cause of death was not immediately released
+A cause of death was not immediately released.

-Pedro's Judo Center in Wakefield, Mass., where Hattan trained, called the 24-year-old's death "untimely" and referred to him as "one of our students, teammates, brothers, and friends"
+Pedro's Judo Center in Wakefield, Mass., where Hattan trained, called the 24-year-old's death "untimely" and referred to him as "one of our students, teammates, brothers, and friends."

 CLICK HERE FOR THE FOX NEWS APP